What is Fixed Capital?

 As you can see, fixed capital is important for running a business.
 But how does a business know which long-term assets to invest into?

 It should be done by comparing the value of a particular long-term asset with how much cash flow it would be able to generate in the long term.
 For example, let’s say that a business has purchased a machine.
-And it has been found out that the machine would serve the business for next 10 years.
-And using this particular machine would improve the production process and also improve the productivity of the workers; as a result, the business knows investing into a machine is a good idea.
+And it has been found out that the machine would serve the business for the next 10 years.
+And using this particular machine would improve the production process and also improve the productivity of the workers; as a result, the business knows investing in a machine is a good idea.